 Two days before the declaration of war against Germany in September 1939 the evacuation of London’s children, mothers and hospital patients began, organized for the whole of the metropolitan area by the LCC.
-In the space of just three days in 1939 almost four hundred thousand children, fifty thousand teachers and over a quarter of a million mothers and babies were moved out of London to more rural parts of the country.
-The evacuation proved an unpopular move by those affected and by that Christmas thirty four per cent of children and ninety percent of mothers and babies had moved back again.
+In the space of just three days in 1939 almost 400,000 children, 50,000 teachers and over a quarter of a million mothers and babies were moved out of London to more rural parts of the country.
+The evacuation proved an unpopular move by those affected and by that Christmas thirty-four per cent of children and ninety percent of mothers and babies had moved back again.
 The government attempted re-evacuation in 1940 but by then more were returning than leaving.
 London was unaffected during the early days of the conflict a period that became known as the ‘Phoney War’.

 When the Second World War was declared many businesses began to move their factories and offices away from Central London and railway companies relocated their headquarters to other parts of the country, understanding that the capital was then a target for German bombing.
 It was the beginning of the end for London as the country’s manufacturing capital.

-The first major wave of attacks on the capital started at five o’clock in the afternoon of Saturday 7th September when a flight of three hundred and twenty German bombers, escorted by six hundred fighter planes attacked London.
-The fires that burned in the East End and docks were so great that fire crews had to be sent from as far away as Birmingham and Nottingham.
-From September 1940 the bombing was continuous for seventy six nights and it became known as the ‘Blitz’.
+The first major wave of attacks on the capital started at five o’clock in the afternoon of Saturday 7th September when a flight of 320 German bombers, escorted by 600 fighter planes attacked London.
+The fires that burned in the East End and docks were so great that fire crews had to be brought from as far away as Birmingham and Nottingham.
+From September 1940 the bombing was continuous for seventy-six nights and it became known as the ‘Blitz’.

 Initially the authorities tried to prevent the use of underground stations as air-raid shelters.
-Finally the government had to give way following large crowds demanding to be allowed to use Liverpool Street station, as well as consistent pressure from Stepney’s communists.
-By the end of the first month of the Blitz almost one hundred and eighty thousand people were camped in the underground each night.
+Finally, the government had to give way following large crowds demanding to be allowed to use Liverpool Street station, as well as consistent pressure from Stepney’s communists.
+By the end of the first month of the Blitz almost 180,000 people were camped in the underground each night.
 There was little or no provision for the many whose homes and possessions were destroyed, which became an increasing problem as one million four hundred thousand people were left homeless in London in the first eight-month bombardment.